The Torrens Anomaly

 - Limited historical drilling by WMC and modern drilling by the Torrens Joint Venture has confirmed that the targeted geophysical anomalies are associated with IOCG alteration systems.

-Access to the tenement for the purpose of exploration is subject to ongoing litigation.
+Approval for access to the tenement for the purpose of exploration was received March 2017.

 The Torrens Joint Venture